 Here are some tips to get through the Character and Fitness process:

 Candor is critical

-- Criminal and civil violations, including everything from convictions down to traffic tickets that led to fines or a suspension of your driver’s license
+- Criminal and civil violations, including everything from convictions, traffic tickets that led to fines, or drivers’ license suspension

 - Exact addresses of where you have lived

 - Financial history including irregularities with regard to student loans, past-due accounts, and more

 - Employment history including any disciplinary actions during employment or in other professional situations

 Don’t panic if you have something to report.
 Being candid during the character and fitness process can show that you have accepted responsibility for your actions.
 By doing this, it shows that you have no immediate issues pending.

 For other questions about what to include in your character and fitness application, you can contact the bar examiners in the state in which you plan to take the bar exam.

 Information you included in your law school application addendums will be compared to what is found in your bar application and independent review.
 Nothing will send up a red flag to a Character and Fitness committee more than discovering you failed to disclose any past misconduct in your application.